Skip to main content

 • Virtual Methods - predefined functions for processing variables, arrays, and hashes

-• Dumper - outputting a data structure dump
+• Dumper - for dumping data structures

 • Format - for creating formatting functions based on printf syntax